VenkyMishra/legal_reasoning/README.md

 Run the notebooks 'Legal-Reasoning-Auto-Evaluator-Pipeline.ipynb' and 'Legal_Reasoning_Metrics_Calculation.ipynb' sequentially to run first run the auto-evaluator pipeline and then compute the 'Soundness', 'Correctness' and 'Accuracy' metrics as discussed in the paper.

+#### Additional Note:
+There are various places in 'Legal-Reasoning-Auto-Evaluator-Pipeline' and 'Legal_Reasoning_Metrics_Calculation' where the paths of input and output files need to be provided for loading and saving of results.
+OpenAI API key is required to be provided in the appropriate place for the auto-evaluator pipeline to work.